 Read more about damages on spare parts caused by fatigue in the article Failure by Fatigue – An Elevated Risk on Standard CFW Machines.

 Don’t risk facing an unexpected shutdown.
-TOPFIBRA’s Spare Parts Department will help you get the correct consumable and spare parts and understand the cause of unusual wear and tear on your machine.
+TOPFIBRA’s Spare Parts Department will help you get the correct consumables and spare parts and understand the cause of unusual wear and tear on your machine.

 I also invite you to subscribe to our newsletter to get the latest news on Topfibra’s fidelity program, information about spare parts, and complete information about Effective Filament Winding® Technology, straight to your email inbox.